infinispan-demos/harry-potter-quarkus/README.md

 - A `Character` has an id, name, biography and type (other, student, teacher, muggle).
 - A `Spell` has an id, name and description.
-- on startup timeA `Spell` is performed by a character.
+- A `Spell` is performed by a character.
 This character may or may not be at Hogwarts.

 ## Data loading